Why run for the board?

 Once someone is nominated, they must submit a candidate statement of their background and interests so that members may cast educated votes.

-NASCO shall reimburse Directors for all travel expenses exceeding $200 in a given year, $150 for individuals who do not have institutional support in funding their deductible.
-If the $150 deductible will cause financial hardship, the deductible can be waived.
+NASCO shall cover the cost of all travel expenses for the Board of Directors.
 Board members are directed to travel using low-cost excursion fares.
 Staff is directed to notify Board members five weeks in advance of a meeting to make travel arrangements and to schedule meetings to minimize travel expenses.
-A summary of travel expenses shall be distributed at each meeting.